OlGe404/ansible-collections/README.md

 #### Testing with docker
 Because we are using docker for some test scenarios, a container image for each platform we want to run our tests on is needed.
 The Dockerfiles can be found in the [.molecule/platforms](https://github.com/OlGe404/olge404.unix/tree/main/.molecule/platforms/) dir.

 The [docker-build.sh](https://github.com/OlGe404/olge404.unix/tree/main/scripts/docker-build.sh) script should be used to build, tag and push container images to dockerhub (if you need to build them manually).
-The CI will build and push all container images at least once per week automatically (at midnight every monday) to keep dependencies up to date.
+The CI will build and push all container images at least once per week automatically to keep dependencies up to date (at midnight every monday).

-To use these container images for testing, reference them in the [molecule.yml file](https://github.com/OlGe404/olge404.unix/tree/main/roles/apt/molecule/default/molecule.yml) of a role.
-You can find all supported platforms and their current tags on [dockerhub](https://hub.docker.com/repository/docker/olge404/molecule/general).
+To use the container images for testing, reference them in the [molecule.yml](https://github.com/OlGe404/olge404.unix/tree/main/roles/apt/molecule/default/molecule.yml) file of a role.
+You can find the container images for all supported platforms and their current tags on [dockerhub](https://hub.docker.com/repository/docker/olge404/molecule/general).

 ##### Adding more test platforms for docker
 All container images need to be prepared to work with ansible and molecule when using the docker driver.
 This includes: